Design of a prototype laser-plasma injector for the DESY-II synchrotron

 \section{Abstract}

 The present state of progress in laser wakefield acceleration encourages considering it as a practical alternative to conventional particle accelerators.
-A promising application would be to use a laser plasma accelerator as an injector for a synchrotron light source.
-The injector could deliver low charge ($\sim 100$~pC) beams to top up the storage ring and reduce the load on the chain of conventional injectors.
-Yet, the energy spread and jitter of the laser plasma beam pose a significant difficulty for an efficient injection.
+A promising application would be to use a laser-plasma accelerator as an injector for a synchrotron light source.
+Yet, the energy spread and jitter of the laser-plasma beam pose a significant difficulty for an efficient injection.
 In this paper we propose a design of a prototype injector to deliver 500 MeV low-intensity electron bunches to the DESY-II electron synchrotron.
 The design utilizes presently available conventional accelerator technology, such as a chicane and an X-band radio frequency cavity, to reduce the energy spread and jitter of the electron beam down to a sub-per-mille level.